 Read more: What To Do When A Van Is Stolen

-5. Mitigating Vehicle Misuse
+5. Van tracking system and Mitigating Vehicle Misuse

 Vehicle misuse is a common problem many fleet managers face.
 While it’s challenging to keep tabs on drivers with full access to vehicles, it’s a real business liability.
 However, GPS trackers are a great solution.